Castlegregory, County Kerry, Ireland

 We are now approaching the next tidal event that will be Springs.
 View future tidal events in our lunar calendar

 More accurately Cobh -0057sp, -0017np, or alternatively -0612 Dover

 MHWS 4.6m MHWN 3.4m MLWN 1.6m MLWS 0.5m; ML 2.6 M Duration 0605

 The flood tide in Magharee Sound starts running East at –0100 Dover, or +0450 Cobh, HW Galway +0505.
 The ebb tide starts running West at +0500 Dover or –0055 Cobh, HW Galway -0120.
 The tides run in line with the fairway in the sound and around the north of the islands reaching a maximum of two to three knots at springs both ways.
 During west gales, a heavy breaking sea makes up in the sound with an opposing current.

-The above image represents the current tidal stream off this haven in local time.
+The above image represents the current tidal streams offshore of this haven.
+All times are in local time with red text indicating springs, blue indicating neaps and gray between tidal events.
 Click [+] to advance the estimate by an hour and click [ - ] to step back.
-Future tidal planning is best accomplished by extracting the date's Dover Tide HW , and clicking [+] or [ - ] based on the presented Dover offset.
+Future tidal planning is best accomplished by using our manual tidal calculator .
 Do you need information on the tidal graphics?

 What facilities are available?Castlegregory is a village has a population of about 200 that is vastly swelled by an in surge of holidaymakers attracted to its extensive blue flag beaches.
 To cater for this there are two small supermarkets a post office, a doctor and pharmacist.
 All resources are available in either Tralee or Dingle of which Castlegregory is about halfway between.